AndrewTSKY/Bastion-Security/README.md

 ## Root cause (localized, not proven)

-The three findings converge: the domain pretrain was **saturated** — more of the same corpus would not help — but the model was pretrained at Chinchilla-optimal *token count* and far under the scale needed to build a relational world-knowledge substrate.
+The three findings converge: the domain pretrain was **saturated**, more of the same corpus would not help, but the model was pretrained at Chinchilla-optimal *token count* and far under the scale needed to build a relational world-knowledge substrate.
 The information setting the val floor lives outside the domain distribution, so no fine-tuning recipe can reach it.
-The likely fix is a **broader** pretraining corpus supplying world knowledge, not more domain data and not simply longer training — which is where the real compute cost sits.
+The likely fix is a broader pretraining corpus supplying world knowledge, not more domain data and not simply longer training.
+Which is where the real compute cost sits.

-The honest boundary: the confirming ablation — pretrain a broader-corpus variant and watch the floor drop — was **compute-gated and never run**.
+The honest boundary: the confirming ablation a pretrain with a broader-corpus variant and watch the floor drop, was compute-gated and never run.
 So the ceiling is *localized* to pretraining substrate scale by converging evidence (invariant floor, basin geometry, entity-confusion errors), not *proven* by ablation.